-- 3.5.1 To direct development and site alteration outside of hazardous lands and hazardous sites. - 3.5.2 That development be planned and designed to demonstrate no negative flooding and erosion impacts. - 3.5.3 That development and site alteration are generally prohibited within defined portions of the floodplain, subject to conservation authority regulations. - 3.5.4 To prohibit new lot creation in hazardous lands and hazardous sites. - 3.5.5 To require local official plans and zoning by-laws to contain policies, provisions and/or mapping to: - a.
-Address floodplains, hazardous lands, hazardous sites and regulated lands; - b.
+3.5.1 To direct development and site alteration in accordance with guidance developed by the Province, outside of hazardous lands and hazardous sites in accordance with provincial guidelines.

+3.5.2 That development be planned and designed to demonstrate no negative flooding and erosion impacts.

+3.5.3 That development and site alteration are generally prohibited within defined portions of the floodplain, subject to conservation authority regulations.

+3.5.4 To prohibit new lot creation in hazardous lands and hazardous sites.

+3.5.5 To require local official plans and zoning by-laws to contain policies, provisions and/or mapping to: a.
+Address floodplains, hazardous lands, hazardous sites and regulated lands;

+- b.
 Identify permitted uses and the requirement for setbacks or buffers; - c.
 Address land use within and adjacent to hazardous lands and hazardous sites; - d.
 Identify approved Special Policy Areas; and - e.
 Address wildland fire hazard.